Breathing Coordination is the name given to theway the respiratory system is designed to function at maximum efficiency with minimum effort.

-Developed by Carl Stough, Breathing Coordination is the result of ten years of medical research started in 1958 by Carl Stough, and elaborated upon by advanced researchers in the international respiratory field.
+Developed by Carl Stough, Breathing Coordination is the result of years of medical research by Carl Stough, and elaborated upon by advanced researchers in the international respiratory field.
 The diaphragm, the foundation of the entire respiratory system, is the largest muscle-organ in the body and works to achieve a maximum exhale.
-This is necessary for maintaining a low residual residual volume of carbon dioxide in the lungs.
+Healthy diaphragmatic movement in breathing is needed for maintaining a low residual volume of carbon dioxide in the lungs.

-As a professional singer, I had heard of Carl Stough's elegant and masterful way of developing the diaphram to reclaim it's original flexibility and strength.
+As a professional jazz singer, Elizabeth knew of Carl Stough's elegant and masterful way of developing the diaphram to reclaim it's original flexibility and strength.

 Somatic Voicework - the LoVetri Method, is another way of working professionally with voice.
 Elizabeth teaches all levels of Somatic Voicework, and brings her knowledge and experience as a professional jazz singer to working with the voice in Body-Oriented Psychotherapy.